brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:00am: Added functionality to set message to "red" if an error occurs, and "green" if it's successful.

+* 10:00am - 12:00pm: Worked on navbar menu to display links to different sections of app.

+* 1:00pm - 1:45pm: Finished working on navbar menu.

 <!-- NOTES:

 Consider adding unique ID's to each trip